Sheave re-size verification

 VFD is out of the question.
 I suggested that right off, and so did the guy from Trane.
 The mechanical guy said no.... they would rather pay $500 for the sheave than a couple of grand for a VFD.

-Schneider Electric I/A Series, Schneider Electric SmartStruxure/SmartStruxure Lite (Certified), Niagara R2/AX technician (Certification in AX only), and possible Andover trainee.
+Schneider Electric I/A Series, Schneider Electric SmartStruxure/SmartStruxure Lite (Certified in both), Niagara R2/AX technician (Certification in AX only), and Andover/Schneider Continuum system engineer/administrator.

 Do it right the first time, and you will not have to do it again.